 - Housing Authorities are due 9 months after their fiscal year-end.

 - All other Political Subdivisions are due 6 months after their fiscal year-end.

 Why does the Audit Waiver Request Form Instructions state that the Auditors Office must receive the waiver request within 3 months of the political subdivision’s year-end?

 The actual filing deadlines with the Auditors Office are the dates indicated in the previous question/answer.
 However, the Auditors Office would like the audit waiver requests to be submitted within 3 months of the political subdivisions year-end.
 This is to allow time to have an audit completed within the filing deadline date, if the audit waiver request is denied and an independent auditors report is required.

 Is there a possibility that my political subdivision can still get an audit waiver, even though it is more than three months past the political subdivision’s year-end?

-Yes, there is still a good chance that an audit waiver can be granted.
+Yes, there is a possibility that an audit waiver can still be granted.

 Does a village have the ability to meet its filing requirement by automatically completing an unaudited financial statement or does the village have to request an audit waiver?

 With the passage of LB 568 in the 2002 Legislative Session, villages will now have to submit an independent auditors report, unless they have requested a waiver of the audit requirement and received approval of that request from the Auditors Office.
 This starts for the fiscal year-ending September 30, 2002.

 Are there any factors, which determine whether a village will receive approval of an audit waiver request?